unChaz/sci-fi-5e/srd/equipment/magic_items.md

 * The second command word expends 1 charge and causes the gem to fire a brilliant beam of light at one creature you can see within 60 feet of you.
 The creature must succeed on a DC 15 Constitution saving throw or become blinded for 1 minute.
 The creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
 * The third command word expends 5 charges and causes the gem to flare with blinding light in a 30* foot cone originating from it.
 Each creature in the cone must make a saving throw as if struck by the beam created with the second command word.

-When all of the gem’s charges are expended, the gem becomes a nonmagical jewel worth 5000 credits.
+When all of the gem’s charges are expended, the gem becomes a nontek jewel worth 5000 credits.

 ### Gem of Seeing